Betting on Dota 2 and CS:GO: what you need to know

 Odds: F (-1.5), F (1.5)

 As in the lines for other sports, eSports also have bets on totals.
-Bookmakers designate them traditionally: "total more" (TB) and "total less" (TM).
+Bookmakers designate them traditionally: "total over" (TO) and "total under" (TU).
 In eSports, totals are most often the number of cards/frags.
-The tm and TB rate is universal for both CS:GO and Dota 2.
+The TO and TU rate is universal for both CS:GO and Dota 2.

 Analyzing Dota 2 and CS:GO matches is not an easy task.
 In Dota 2 it is important to know the system of selecting heroes, to know those heroes that the team plays well with, and which characters the team does not like to play against.